zyphlar/sonoma-import/README.md

 - Run the following SQL as a superuser (postgres) inside the `openstreetmap` database to enable the PostGIS and hstore extensions: `CREATE EXTENSION postgis; CREATE EXTENSION hstore;`
 - Unzip the `original_data` and open a shell in that folder.
 - Here we are assuming that the county data uses a WGS84 aka EPSG:4326 geographical projection, which was true as of last check and is also what OSM uses.
-- Run from your shell: `shp2pgsql -s 4326 -I Parcels__Public_.shp | psql -d openstreetmap -U postgres -W`
+- Run from your shell: `shp2pgsql -s 4326 -I Parcels__Public_.shp | psql -d openstreetmap -U openstreetmap -W`
-- `shp2pgsql -s 4326 -I Sonoma_County_Building_Outlines.shp | psql -d openstreetmap -U postgres -W`
+- `shp2pgsql -s 4326 -I Sonoma_County_Building_Outlines.shp | psql -d openstreetmap -U openstreetmap -W`
-- `shp2pgsql -s 4326 -I osm-buildings-01-03.shp | psql -d openstreetmap -U postgres -W`
+- `shp2pgsql -s 4326 -I osm-buildings-01-03.shp | psql -d openstreetmap -U openstreetmap -W`
+- `osm2pgsql -d openstreetmap -c --prefix son --slim --extra-attributes --hstore --latlong norcal-latest.osm.pbf -U openstreetmap -W -H localhost -P 5432`

 Now all the data is in Postgres.
-For processing and conflation, read through and execute `conflation.sql` as per your comfort level.
+For processing and conflation, read through and execute `conflation.sql` as per your comfort level. osm2pgsql should create tables like `son_polygon` for later.

 ## Exporting and uploading